 “Corazon,” he says, tapping his chest and smiling.

-Beyond dedication and determination, there’s something else to this story that I don’t think even Victor appreciates.
+Beyond dedication, there’s something else to this story that I don’t think even Victor appreciates.
 It is this: Victor is a fixture in the neighborhood.
-He’s part of what makes this Arthur Avenue neighborhood so unique.
-From the 1950s, when fifty thousand Italians and Italian-Americans lived here, to today’s mix of Italians, Albanians, Dominicans, Mexicans, Macedonians, Nigerians, and African Americans, this part of the Bronx has a distinct flavor.
+He’s part of what makes Arthur Avenue so unique.
+From the 1950s, when fifty thousand Italians lived here, to today’s mix of Italians, Albanians, Dominicans, Mexicans, Macedonians, Nigerians, and African Americans, this part of the Bronx has a distinct flavor.

 In three square blocks you can find bakeries, cafes, delis, cheese shops, butchers, fish markets, importers, restaurants, hair salons, a park with a bocce ball court, one funeral parlor, a mosque, and a church.
 Victor’s cornet is part of all that.
 Life here wouldn’t be the same without him, although every time he starts playing I put on my headphones.
 What can I say?
 I relish silence.
 I should be a monk.